 At the global level, there is ample evidence of the strong relationship between informality and inequality.
 For example, Gutiérrez-Romero (2007) reveals that while inequality shapes the size of the informal economy, other factors such as business registration fees in the formal sector as well as the prevailing financial and legal conditions also contribute to affecting the informal economy in any country.
-She argues that disparities in wealth result in variations in the ability of people to become entrepreneurs in the formal sector owing to the rigid expenses related to entering this sector which influences their occupational choices and pushes them to opt for becoming small entrepreneurs in the informal sector.
-However, salaries are contingent upon the number of entrepreneurs who establish formal businesses.
-Hence, low labour market competition resulting from lower numbers of formal businesses leads to lower salaries.
-As such, a causal relationship is established: higher levels of inequality result in lower prospects for becoming an entrepreneur in the formal sector which eventually leads to lower salaries due to the low market competition and therefore encourages people to join the informal sector.
+She argues that disparities in wealth result in variations in the ability of people to become entrepreneurs in the formal sector owing to the rigid expenses related to entering this sector which influences their occupational choices and pushes them to opt for small entrepreneurship in the informal sector.
+However, salaries are contingent upon the number of entrepreneurs who establish formal businesses leads to lower salaries.
+As such, a causal relationship is established: higher levels of inequality result in lower prospects for becoming an entrepreneur in the formal sector, which eventually leads to lower salaries due to the low market competition, thereby encouraging people to join the informal sector.